MicrosoftDocs/sql-docs/azure-sql/database/troubleshoot-common-connectivity-issues.md

 4:10:01 - Connection failure detected

-4:10:11 - Retry 1 --> First retry happens after ConnectRetryInterval
+4:10:11 - Retry 1 --> First retry occurs after ConnectRetryInterval

 4:10:21 - Retry 2

 4:10:31 - Retry 3

-So, for this scenario your chosen values should satisfy the following condition:
+For this scenario your chosen values should satisfy the following condition:
 `Connection Timeout > = ConnectRetryCount * ConnectionRetryInterval`

-For example, if the count is 3 and the interval is 10 seconds, a timeout of only 29 seconds doesn't give the system enough time for its third and final retry to connect: 29 < 3 * 10
+For example, if the count is 3 and the interval is 10 seconds, a timeout of only 29 seconds doesn't provide enough time for the system's third and final retry to connect: 29 < 3 * 10

 **Scenario: Idle connection**